WHAT’S NEW? SUNY New Paltz Parent Newsletter

 ARTICLE OF THE MONTH

-GETTING HOME FOR FALL BREAK REMINDER
+GETTING HOME FOR THANKSGIVING

 - Adirondack Trailways Bus tickets are sold in the Office of Student Activities and Union Services in Student Union 211.
 For details go to: